-1985 trip with friends Amsterdam I joined Servas in late 1980 as a young girl.
+1985 trip with friends Amsterdam

+I joined Servas in late 1980 as a young girl.
 I made a trip through Europe by train, with a group of friends.
 We had all recently joined Servas.
 On this trip, we had the best time of our lives meeting Servas members across Europe.
 At that time, my country, Portugal, had been a democracy for just over a decade.
 Before that Portugal was a "closed" country, and it was really difficult to travel abroad.
 So, my friends and I were eager to explore the world and learn how people lived in other countries.
 We started the trip full of expectations.
 That trip changed my life.
 I became a more self confident person, more open to the diversity of this world and better at understanding its problems.
 It also made me aware of what makes us similar as human beings.
 A stranger is only a stranger before you meet him or her and become friends.

 Nowadays, I see that the world has changed and Servas has adapted and developed a lot too.
 However, the young people of today still have the same desire that I had, to travel the world and experience the rich diversity of people, cultures, environments.
 In Servas, we have always paid special attention to youth.
 We have programmes designed to fit young people's needs, like SYLE (Servas Youth Language Experience), and Youth Camps.
 We fund youth to attend youth meetings and the SICOGAs.
 We have a WhatsApp group for Servas Youth under 30.
 When I look at our Youth of today, I see more connections, more involvement and more togetherness than what I had experienced 30 years ago.
 Our youth are leading the way in raising questions about issues that are of concern.
 In fact, the questions they raise affect us all: what kind of planet do we live on and what can we do to better our lives and that of future generations?
 What can we do to improve human and more specifically, women's rights, and sustainability of the environment?
 How can we be responsible in the use of technology?

-Africa Regional and Youth Meeting Uganda 2019 These are some of the topics that are being discussed by youth activists, including our young Servas members.
+Africa Regional and Youth Meeting Uganda 2019

+These are some of the topics that are being discussed by youth activists, including our young Servas members.
 We have to listen to them and support their demands!

 We really hope you enjoy reading and exploring this Servas International Youth News Bulletin.

-FROM THE DESK OF DEVELOPMENT COMMITTEE The third day of SICOGA 2022, the Servas International Conference and General Assembly in Panchgani (India) marked a significant moment for me.
+FROM THE DESK OF DEVELOPMENT COMMITTEE

+The third day of SICOGA 2022, the Servas International Conference and General Assembly in Panchgani (India) marked a significant moment for me.
 Mr. Abhay Shah, the then National Secretary of Servas India, approached me to contest the election for the Development Committee.
-I expressed doubts within about mv visibility the organization. considering my relatively short tenure compared to

-BHUDEB CHAKRAVARTI Convenor, Servas International Development Committee seasoned members with over 25 years of involvement.
+I expressed doubts about my visibility within the organization, considering my relatively short tenure compared to seasoned members with over 25 years of involvement.
 Despite my contributions in designing use cases for Servas.org V2 and resolving technical issues for Servas members, I harboured uncertainty about my electability.
 However, to my astonishment, I emerged victorious in the election alongside my esteemed colleagues: Jamie Robertson (UK), Evren Ozkan (Turkey), Pamela Yang (Taiwan), and Neuma Dantas (Brazil).
 Following this unexpected turn of events, our inaugural meeting on January 8, 2023, saw me unanimously elected as the Convenor of the Development Committee, marking the beginning of my journey.
-In my role as Convenor, my foremost objective was to foster unity among members through regular meetings, leading us to establish a monthly meeting schedule on the first Sunday of each month.
-Additionally, we expanded our committee by welcoming two Coopted members: Marguerite Hills (USA) and Exton Mtande (Malawi), and appointed a youth coordinator, Sayan Roy (India), thereby ensuring global representation in our endeavours.